|Researched by||Penny Avant||Refereed by||Admin|

 Found on southern and western coasts of England and the south and south western coasts of Ireland.

-Occurs in the Channel Islands, on east Atlantic coasts from France south to Morocco, in the Mediterranean and the Adriatic and Baltic Seas.
+Occurs in the Channel Islands, on east Atlantic coasts from France south to Morocco, in the Mediterranean and the Adriatic, and the Black Sea.

 Found mainly on silty boulders or bedrock, rarely on living substrata, sublittorally from shallow water to about 20 m depth.